AWI-ESM/documentation_AWI-CM3/source/how_to.rst

    OASIS_IN=/work/ab0246/a270092/input/oasis/cy48r1/TCO319-DARS2/5120
    OASIS_OUT=/work/ab0246/a270092/input/oasis/cy48r1/TCO319-DARS2/2560

 Leave the rest of ``submit.sh`` as it is unless you are on another machine, since it carries the launcher settings levante needs and the repository README explains them.
-Afterwards the runscript picks the reordered files up by itself once you ask for the new core count:
+Afterwards ``esm_runscripts`` picks the reordered files up by itself once you ask for the new core count:

 .. code-block:: yaml